PEOPLE

 Christine Licata, Arts Consultant

-Fernando Michael, Fox & King Inc.
+Fernando Garcia, Fox & King Inc.

 Angel R. Rodriguez, Sr., Percussionist and founder of Bronx Living Legend series